 - Collecting, analyzing, and interpreting data

-After successful completion of your online Economics degree, you will have the opportunity to pursue entry-level employment in a variety of careers, including work as an economist, financial examiner, and operations research analyst.
+After successful completion of your online economics degree, you will have the opportunity to pursue entry-level employment in a variety of careers, including work as an economist, financial examiner, and operations research analyst.

-Online Master’s Degrees in Economics
+Common Online Degree in Economics Concentrations

-According to the BLS, professional economists can expect to see a 14% increase in employment through the year 2029 – must faster than the average across all occupations.
-However, Operations Research Analysts are projected to grow 25% as technology advances and companies seek efficiency and cost savings.
-Market research analysts are projected to see 18% and 19% growth as the need for data and market research increases across many industries.
+According to the BLS, economists can expect to see a 6% increase in employment over the next 10 years.
+However, operations research analysts are projected to grow 23% as technology advances and companies seek efficiency and cost savings.
+Market research analysts are projected to see 19% growth as the need for data and market research increases across many industries.

 View our list of the top 40 Economics careers to compare jobs and salaries in this field.